 Wheal Martyn offers something truly unique and is a ‘must see’ for groups visiting Cornwall.
-Home to Europe’s only China Clay Mining Heritage centre set within a preserved Victorian Clay works, amongst 26 acres of woodland walks, Wheal Martyn tells the story of Cornwall’s billion pound China Clay industry, which is still alive today!
+Home to Europe’s only China Clay Mining Heritage centre, and set within a preserved Victorian Clay works amongst 26 acres of woodland walks, Wheal Martyn tells the story of Cornwall’s billion pound china clay industry, which is still alive today!

-You can take a guided tour, by arrangement, of the historic trail with our knowledgeable volunteer guides, many of whom worked first hand in the china clay industry enabling them to offer fascinating insights which really bring the story to life.
-By following in the footsteps of the clay workers you’ll learn about the lives of those who lived and worked in Cornwall’s dramatic Clay Country as well as see Cornwall’s largest working waterwheel, explore ancient buildings such as the crib hut, see industry tools, vintage commercial vehicles and much more.
+You can take a guided tour, by arrangement, of the historic trail with our knowledgeable volunteer guides.
+Many of the volunteers worked first hand in the china clay industry, enabling them to offer fascinating insights which really bring the story to life.
+Following in the footsteps of the clay workers, you’ll learn about the lives of those who lived and worked in Cornwall’s dramatic Clay Country.
+You’ll see Cornwall’s largest working waterwheel, explore ancient buildings such as the crib hut, and see industry tools, vintage commercial vehicles and much more.

-In addition you can explore the nature trails and woodland, where at the peak of the site you’ll stand back in awe as you discover the spectacular view of a working clay pit with monstrous machines at work and if you are lucky you may even get to see blasting in the pit!
-There is also an interactive centre where you’ll discover the amazing uses of china clay in ALL our everyday lives.
+In addition, you can explore the nature trails and woodland.
+At the peak of the site, stand back in awe as you take in the spectacular view of a working clay pit with monstrous machines at work.
+If you are lucky, you may even get to see blasting in the pit!
+Pay a visit to our interactive centre and discover the amazing uses of china clay in all of our everyday lives.

 Eat, drink and shop with us